Light Duty Restrictions for Nurses: Examples and FAQ

 What Are the Benefits of Light Duty Restrictions?

-Assigning light duty restrictions can benefit both nurses and the facilities they work in.
+Assigning light duty restrictions can benefit both nurses and the facilities in which they work.
 Not only can this help build a healthy work culture, but it also minimizes any staffing issues that could impact care delivery.
 When carried out properly, light duty assignments can:

 • Enable earlier return to work for nurses on medical leave.